qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 * Consider adding some buffer time before and after break for things to run long.
 A longer break is better than a shorter break.
 * Keep a timer/alarm for making sure we stay on target and don't miss the break.
+* Encourage rotation of "driver" responsibility in breakout groups.
+* Talk briefly about pair/group programming?
+* Set expectation of group activities in application materials.

 ### Goal ideas for later